django-graph-api/django-graph-api/docs/start_developing.rst

 Run the test project
 --------------------
-Django Graph API comes with a sample Django project based on the Star Wars examples from the GraphQL documentation.
+Django Graph API comes with a sample Django project based on the Star Wars examples from the `GraphQL documentation`_.
 It is used for integration tests and to help with development.

 1. Install the local version of django-graph-api